mraible/mongock-docs/content/pages/migration.md

 ---
-title: ChangeUnit
+title: Migration
 date: Last Modified
-permalink: /changeunit/index.html
+permalink: /migration/index.html
 eleventyNavigation:
   key: changeunit
-  title: ChangeUnit
+  title: Migration
-  order: 10
+  order: 20
 ---

-*** WIP ***
+**For Doc authors: There is threee main elements in Mongock: runner, driver and migration(changeUnit, ChangeLog and in the future we can have something more)**

+**This section is to explain the migration concept, which covers ChangeUnit and ChangeLog**

-ChangeUnits are the core of Mongock.
-These are the classes which developers will implement the required Migration logic / scripts.
+ChangeUnits are the unit of migration.
+It's here where the developer writes the migration logic/scripts.

 Classes with the `@ChangeUnit` annotation will be scanned by Mongock to execute the migration.